Leicester Moving Demand Trends: When Moves Take Longer

 3) How student-area turnover creates seasonal spikes

-Shared houses in areas like Clarendon Park flip in summer.
-Streets crowd with vans, reducing kerb access and extending load times.
+Shared houses in areas like Clarendon Park turn over in summer.
+Streets crowd with vans and parked cars, reducing kerb access and extending loading time.

 4) Why school-run traffic increases scheduling risk